 Decisions made by the group that might affect the normative content of a future standard are identified in this report by prefixing the description of the decision with the string “Decision:”.

-Decisions that affect the JEM software but have no normative effect are marked by the string “Decision (SW):”.
+Decisions that affect the VTM or BMS software but have no normative effect are marked by the string “Decision (SW):”.

-Decisions that fix a “bug” in the JEM description (an error, oversight, or messiness) or in the software are marked by the string “Decision (BF):”.
+Decisions that fix a “bug” in the VTM description (an error, oversight, or messiness) or in the software are marked by the string “Decision (BF):”.

 This meeting report is based primarily on notes taken by the JVET chairs.
 The preliminary notes were also circulated publicly by ftp and http during the meeting on a daily basis.
 It should be understood by the reader that 1) some notes may appear in abbreviated form, 2) summaries of the content of contributions are often based on abstracts provided by contributing proponents without an intent to imply endorsement of the views expressed therein, and 3) the depth of discussion of the content of the various contributions in this report is not uniform.
 Generally, the report is written to include as much information about the contributions and discussions as is feasible (in the interest of aiding study), although this approach may not result in the most polished output report.